WHY SCENT AFFECTS YOUR MOOD AND EMOTIONS

 It’s said that certain smells can reduce cortisol and even help promote sleep, such as lavender.
 On the flip side, some scents, like peppermint, are even purported to be able to boost your energy and cognition.

-By lighting a candle, diffusing essential oils or using skin care products that offer olfactory mood-boosting properties, like Halo AM Oil Cleanser and Prism PM Oil Cleanser, you may just be able to reset your limbic system and set yourself up for having a good day.
+By lighting a candle, diffusing essential oils or using skin care products that offer olfactory mood-boosting properties, like STUNN Collective's skincare, you may just be able to reset your limbic system and set yourself up for having a good day.

 Life happens, but it doesn’t have to happen to you.
 So next time you’re feeling down or overwhelmed, try a little aromatherapy to lift your spirits.